pananton/busrpc-spec/busrpc.md

 * it is a cryptographic hash function, which means that it is practically impossible to find two distinct inputs that are hashed to the same value
 * it's performance does not degrade on small inputs (tens of bytes)
 * modern CPUs provide high-performance instructions for SHA hash calculation
-* it's output is shorter than SHA-256
+* it's output is shorter than SHA-256, which is important because we try to make endpoint as short as possible

 ### General algorithm